mustaqs/mcp_server_fintech/plan.md

 The plan is designed to be flexible, allowing for adjustments as we learn and adapt throughout the development process.
 Regular reviews and retrospectives will help us identify areas for improvement and ensure we stay on track to deliver a high-quality product.

 Our focus on MCP compliance, real-time capabilities, and security will differentiate our platform in the market, providing a solid foundation for future growth and expansion.

+## To Do
+1.  set up the corresponding IAM role in your AWS account with the appropriate trust relationship to allow GitHub Actions to assume this role.
+The ARN I used (arn:aws:iam::123456789012:role/github-actions-role) is a placeholder that should be replaced with my actual IAM role ARN. - corresponds to ci.yml